flyingcloud4156/flyingcloud-4156-project/Readme_new.md

 ## 10.2 Style Checking

-We used the command <code>mvn checktyle:check</code> to check the style of our code and generate style checking.
+We used the command <code> mvn checkstyle:check </code> to check the style of our code and generate style checking.
 ![check style](images/checkstyle2.png)

 ------